New York Cash4Life Review

 Also, it’s worth noting that different states have slightly different rules for how people can collect their winnings.
 In New Jersey, for example, winners have to decide at the time they purchase their ticket whether they’d like to receive annuity payments or a lump sum, whereas other states allow winners to make this decision when they are claiming their prizes.

-If you win a prize that’s in excess of $5,000, you’ll be liable to pay a special lottery tax on your winnings.
+Like most other US lotteries, if you win a prize that’s in excess of $5,000, you’ll be liable to pay a special lottery tax on your winnings.
 However, the amount you will need to pay varies depending on which of the participating states you purchased your ticket in.
 While all winners are required to pay the 24% federal tax, winners in New York State must also pay an 8.82% state tax, and winners in NYC must pay an additional 3.876% municipal tax on top of that!
 In contrast, winners in Florida must pay the federal tax but nothing else.

 If you’re playing from abroad, you’ll need to pay a higher federal tax rate of 30%, but you won’t need to pay any state or municipal taxes.
 However, if you live in a country whose government also taxes lottery prizes, then you might be required to pay an additional tax once you transfer your winnings back home.
 For details, check your local tax laws.